adaltas/node-csv-docs/src/md/parse/options.md

   If true, detect and exclude the byte order mark (BOM) from the CSV input if present.
 * [`cast`](/parse/options/cast/) (boolean|function)
   _Since version 2.2.0_
+  Alter the value of a field.
 If true, the parser will attempt to convert input string to native types.
 If a function, receive the value as first argument, a context as second argument and return a new value.
 This option was named `auto_parse` until version 2.
-More information about the context properties is available below.
 * `cast_date` (boolean|function)
   _Since version 1.0.5_
   If true, the parser will attempt to convert input string to dates.
 If a function, receive the value as argument and return a new value.
 It requires the `cast` option to be active.
 This option was named `auto_parse_date` until version 2.
 Be careful, it relies on [`Date.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse).